dentarg/auth0-blog/_posts/2017-09-01-how-do-i-modernize-my-legacy-system.markdown

 The first thing you need to do when looking to modernize your system is to [find your pain points](https://www.altexsoft.com/whitepapers/legacy-system-modernization-how-to-transform-the-enterprise-for-digital-future/) by following these three steps:

-* Check which parts of your technology stack are no longer supported by their vendors
+* Check which parts of your technology stack are no longer supported by their vendors.
-* Conduct an architecture audit to determine how each area is performing, and how patched it is already
+* Conduct an architecture audit to determine how each area is performing, and how patched it is already.
-* Create a flowchart, using a tool like [Gliffy](https://www.gliffy.com/), of how different parts of your legacy system work together
+* Create a flowchart, using a tool like [Gliffy](https://www.gliffy.com/), of how different parts of your legacy system work together.

 The architecture audit is what comes to mind first when looking for pain points, but the other two steps are just as important.
-Checking for vendor support tells you how easy it will be to get help and updates for parts of your system, and the flowchart will reveal dependencies—one section may only appear weak because it's dependent on another one, which is actually the problem.
+Checking for vendor support tells you how easy it will be to get help and updates for parts of your system, and the flowchart will reveal dependencies, one section may only appear weak because it's dependent on another one, which is actually the problem.

 After you've created your list of pain points, you can perform a cost-benefit analysis for replacing those individual parts of your system with a new service, or simply patching them up.
 The short-term costs of replacement will always loom, but when you calculate the long-term saved repair costs, increased efficiency, and customer satisfaction, you may find that this outweighs the negatives.

 ## Prioritizing improvements

 Once you know how much you'll gain (and lose) from replacing the parts of your system that hurt you the most, you need to be able to prioritize.

 Distill your cost-benefit analysis of each of your pain points into the answers to three questions: